hac-man/Set-O-Matic/README.md

 Install the Latest [Set-O-Matic package](https://www.nuget.org/packages/SetOMatic/) from NuGet.org using the NuGet CLI ( `$ dotnet add package SetOMatic --version 1.0.0.7` ) or Visual Studio's Package Manager.

+### Configuration

-The Set-O-Matic class files (`Settings.cs` and `SetOMatic.cs`) will be created automatically in a new Settings folder in the root of the project.
-The Settings object can then immeidiatly be referenced in code and will contain all current settings and connection strings defined in the application's App.config or Web.config file.
+The Set-O-Matic class files (`Settings.cs` and `SetOMatic.cs`) will be created automatically in a new `Settings` folder in the root of the project.
+The `Settings` object can then immeidiatly be referenced in code and will contain all current settings and connection strings defined in the application's App.config or Web.config file.

+No additiional configuration is needed

 <!-- USAGE EXAMPLES -->
 ### Usage